ktrinkle/psahistory/src/pages/oldtimer/psa-party.md

 Begun as Ted Fritzges' retirement party, the PSA Party continues to offer the PSA family a chance to get together, dance, and party.

 5-10 PM at the Bali Hai Club.
-Hawaiian Buffet and No-Host Bar available.
+Hawaiian Buffet and No Host Bar available.
 Cocktail party attire.

 $50 per person cash at the door.